go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 are valid and which are invalid in generic function bodies.

-Within a generic function body, if an operation on a value of a type parameter is valid, then it must be valid for values of every type in the type set of the constraint of the type parameter.
+Within a generic function body, an operation on a value of a type parameter is valid only if it is valid for values of every type in the type set of the constraint of the type parameter.
-In the current custom generic design and implementation (Go 1.18), it is not always vice versa.
+In the current custom generic design and implementation (Go 1.19), it is not always vice versa.
 Some extra requirements must be met to make the operation valid.